Bloch MB.150: Further development

 The manufacturing of the fighter was divided amongst the various branches comprising SNCASO.
 Aside from a handful that were assembled at Courbevoie early on, roughly half of all aircraft produced were manufactured at Châteauroux, Berry while the other half were built at Bordeaux–Merignac, Nouvelle-Aquitaine.
-From January 1940 onwards, production was centered at Châteauroux alone.
+From January 1940, production was at Châteauroux alone.
 During December 1938, the first of the pre-production aircraft were completed; on 7 March 1939, the first production fighter was delivered to the French Air Force.
-By mid-May 1939, only 22 aircraft, a combination of MB.151s and MB.152s, had been dispatched; of these, only 10 had been accepted by the Air Force.
+By mid-May 1939, only 22 aircraft, a combination of MB.151s and MB.152s, had been dispatched; of these, only ten had been accepted by the Air Force.

-The MB.153 and MB.154 were intended as testbeds for American engines but only the MB.153 flew and when it crashed a few days later as damaged beyond repair, pursuit of these alternatives also ceased.
+The MB.153 and MB.154 were intended as testbeds for American engines but only the MB.153 flew and when it crashed a few days later was damaged beyond repair, pursuit of these alternatives also ceased.
 Attention shifted to extending the range of the MB.152 by moving the cockpit aft to make room for a new fuel tank; other modifications included a slightly broader wing and revised aerodynamics around the cowling.
-The resulting MB.155, performed favourably in flight tests and was ordered into production in 1940 but only 10 aircraft had been completed by the Fall of France.
+The resulting MB.155, performed favourably in flight tests and was ordered into production in 1940 but only ten aircraft had been completed by the Fall of France.
 Under the terms of the armistice, the remaining 25 on the production line were completed and delivered into Vichy service.
 From there, some eventually made their way into the Luftwaffe after 1942.